LEGBEDJE/Language-Detection/README.md

 ### Web Application

-This project also includes a simple web application built with Flask that allows you to use the language detection model through a web browser.
+This project also includes a modern and responsive web application built with Flask that allows you to use the language detection model through a web browser.

+**Screenshot:**

+*Replace this with a screenshot of the web application.*

 1.  **Run the Flask app:**
     ```bash